Upcoming information sessions

 Additionally, since Azur trains must have nine cars, we will redesign the platforms at Saint-Michel station to ensure that they are long enough to accommodate these trains.

-- Listen to the concerns of citizens during the work and find solutions together
+- Understand the concerns residents have about the work and find solutions together.

 2020 Public consultation